 A collapse in demand due to the current circumstances has fuelled an oil price crash.
 Barry Fraser and Stuart Preston consider a market outlook that presents a challenge for the oil and gas sector.

-Last year, Brent Crude Oil averaged at $64 per barrel (bbl) and had seen a general downward trend since late 2019.
-The continued spread of coronavirus has, however, shocked global markets and, with supply outstripping demand, Brent prices have dropped to around $20/bbl at the time of writing.
+The continued spread of coronavirus has shocked global markets and, with supply outstripping demand, Brent prices have dropped to between $30 and $40/bbl at the time of writing.
 The world is now facing a recession and the negative impact is already being felt by the oil and gas sector.

 Demand for oil has slumped as countries have implemented travel bans, social restrictions and factories remain closed around the world.
 This, combined with limited storage capacity, has resulted in a steep downward curve in WTI prices, which became negative for the first time in history in April 2020, and concerns over potential production shut-ins.
 While an OPEC+ agreement will be in place from May to reduce production by almost 10 million barrels per day, oil and gas markets do not think that this will be sufficient to counteract the significantly reduced global demand, resulting in depressed oil prices.